sanjidsalam/7com1039-security/README.md

 Step 5: Docker image is built and pushed to DockerHub

-Step 6: Application is deployed to Kubernetes Cluster
+Step 6: The application is deployed to the Kubernetes Cluster

 Step 7: DAST scan is performed on the application URL with OSWAP ZAP

-Step 8: You can find the reports  of SCA scan in Code Scanning tab, and an artifact is created after a ZAP scan
+Step 8: You can find the reports of the SCA scan in the Code Scanning tab, and an artefact is created after a ZAP scan